pjgsilva/pjgsilva.github.io/_posts/2023-11-18-marmelanco.md

 <br/>

-Desde pelo menos 1970, nos encontros FAO/OMS - em que Portugal, membro desde 1963, nunca participou-, que se tentou aprovar um standard para produtos desta tipologia.
+Desde pelo menos 1970, nos encontros FAO/OMS &mdash; em que Portugal, membro desde 1963, nunca participou &mdash;, que se tentou aprovar um standard para produtos desta tipologia.

 Quando finalmente saiu o standard CXS 80 em 1981, o texto aprovado define a tal distinção entre *jam, jellie e marmalade*, e contém coisas como *"'Marmalade' is the product obtained by processing prepared citrus fruit", "It does not apply to products prepared from fruits other than citrus [...] which do not comply with the minimum requirement of this standard and which in some countries are commonly described as Marmalade"*.